jsbillings/caenvnc/README.md

     $ make clean
     $ make deb

-The package will appear in ..
+The package will appear in the current directory

 Redhat/Fedora